GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/solutions.md

 We don't need to create another connection, we can reuse the existing one.
 Run the following command to create the model (you need to replace `$REGION` with the correct value).

+> **Note** We're using `text-embedding-005` here as an example, which is the latest GA model by the time of this writing.
+You could use any other model version that's not discontinued.

 ```sql
 CREATE OR REPLACE MODEL
   articles.embeddings REMOTE